 City of San Diego Office of the City Treasurer 1200 Third Ave.
-16th Floor, Suite 1624 San Diego, CA 92101
+16th Floor, Suite1624 San Diego, CA 92101

-Re: Receipt of Investment Policy of the City of San Diego Dated January 1, 2016
+Re: Receipt of the City of San Diego City Treasurer's Investment Policy (Policy) Dated January 1, 2017

-We are in receipt of a copy of the referenced Investment Policy of the City of San Diego.
-We have read and understand the provisions and guidelines of the Policy.
-We attest that our firm meets the City of San Diego's requirements shown in Exhibit 1 of their Investment Policy entitled "Broker/Dealer Qualification Criteria."
-All salespersons covering the City's account will be made aware of this Policy, and will be directed to give consideration to its provisions and constraints in selecting investment opportunities to present to the City.
+We are in receipt of a copy of the referenced Policy of the City of San Diego.
+We have read and reviewed the provisions and guidelines of the Policy.
+We attest that our firm meets the City of San Diego's requirements shown in Exhibit 1 of the Policy entitled "Broker/Dealer Qualification Criteria."
+All salespersons covering the City's account will be made aware of this Policy, and will be directed to give consideration to its provisions and constraints.